 What is Micro Filler and What Do You Need To Know About It?November 6, 2018

 The term Micro Filler has been popping up in a few places lately, but what is it exactly?
-Well, to be honest, it’s more of a branding technique than a widely-agreed-upon term, so it depends on whether you ask the product-makers or the cosmetic clinics.
+Well, that depends on whether you’re asking about an injectable treatment or a skincare product.